Stansted Airport railway station: Future plans

-It was designed with passive provision to become through station, to allow for a possible future extension of the railway line towards Braintree.
+It was designed with passive provision to become a through station, to allow for a possible future extension of the railway line towards Braintree.
 Proposals for this extension have periodically resurfaced, including a 2020 review by Essex County Council exploring the feasibility of reintroducing the Bishop's Stortford–Braintree branch line in Essex.

 Services

 Services at Stansted Airport are operated by two train operating companies; the typical off-peak service in trains per hour is:

 Greater Anglia, including services under the Stansted Express brand: